Pacheco85629/bimm143/Class14/Class14.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##   6.675  16.903  20.074  20.594  24.457  33.956

-We can make a boxplot
+We can make a boxplot here

 ``` r
 #by looking at the Insect Spray example we conclude that